Skip to main content

 Custom variables

-Custom variables are created by bot designers to store specific information unique to a particular conversation or use case.
+Custom variables are created by AI-agent designers to store specific information unique to a particular conversation or use case.
 They are further divided into two types:

 note